stevana/armstrong-distributed-systems/docs/implementing-behaviours.md

 in hope of it making things faster.

-Parallel to the Smalltalk experiments Joe was also developing an algebra for telephony (a domain specific language using mathematical notation).
+Parallel to the Smalltalk experiments Joe was also developing an algebra for telephony (i.e. a domain specific language using mathematical notation).

 While Joe was waiting for his Smalltalk machine to arrive, he got chatting with a guy called Roger Skagervall and showed him his algebra, Roger asked Joe if he had seen Prolog.
 Joe had not, so Roger pulled him into his office and showed him how to implement his algebra in Prolog.

-The Smalltalk machine arrived, but Joe didn't even plug it in...
+The (probably quite expensive) Smalltalk machine arrived, but Joe didn't even plug it in...

 And that's the story of how Erlang started, Joe implemented his ideas on how to improve PLEX in Prolog.